Stocks dive after Barcelona terrorist attack

 Continue Reading Below

 Spanish authorities confirmed that at least one person died and 32 more were injured when a van plowed into a crowd near Las Ramblas, a tourist destination in Barcelona.
-Reports also indicated that two armed men were holed up in a nearby bar.
+Local reports citing a government official said the attack killed as many as 13 people and injured 50.

 Continue Reading Below